sungchang79/RDS-FOR-SQLSERVER/zh/backup-restore.md

 ### Point-in-Time Restoration during Backup Retention Period

 If auto backup is enabled for a database instance, it is available to restore data to a time point during retention period.
 To enable a point-in-time restoration, log backup is required.
 RDS for SQL Server executes auto log backups at every 5 minutes, and stores them at a backup storage.
 If the auto backup is enabled, it detects the database created by user every 5 minutes and performs a full backup separately.
 Therefore, if users try to roll back to the time the DB was just created, the newly created DB won't be recovered properly.
 Using a reliable DB instance without separate modification, a point in time which as at least five minutes after the time of creation must be selected.

 ## Exporting and importing backup using object storage

 Users can back up to their DB instance object storage or recover a backup file from the user object storage as a DB instance.

-> [주의]
+> [Cautions]
-> 동일 리전의 오브젝트 스토리지에 백업을 내보내거나, 가져올 수 있습니다.
+> You can export and import backups to and from object storages in the same region.

 ### Backing up to object storage